-- Only the battery charge warning lamp (1) and the engine oil pressure warning lamp (2) start flashing. - Turn on the light switch to check if the front lights and tail lights turn on. - · Check the fuel level. - Check the amount of DEF/AdBlue® solution remaining.
+- Only the battery charge warning lamp (1) and the engine oil pressure warning lamp (2) start flashing. - Turn on the light switch to check if the front lights and tail lights turn on. - · Check the fuel level.

 STARTING THE ENGINE